T. E. Lawrence: Death

 Lawrence was a keen motorcyclist and owned eight Brough Superior motorcycles at different times.
 His last SS100 (Registration GW 2275) is privately owned but has been on loan to the National Motor Museum, Beaulieu and the Imperial War Museum in London.
-He was also an avid reader of Thomas Malory's Le Morte d'Arthur and carried a copy on his campaigns.
-He read an account of Eugene Vinaver's discovery of the Winchester Manuscript of the Morte in The Times in 1934, and he motorcycled from Manchester to Winchester to meet Vinaver.
+In 1934, he rode his motorcycle over 200 miles from Manchester to Winchester to meet Eugène Vinaver, editor of the Winchester Manuscript of Thomas Malory's Le Morte d'Arthur, a book which he admired and carried on his campaigns.

-On 13 May 1935, Lawrence was fatally injured in an accident on his Brough Superior SS100 motorcycle in Dorset close to his cottage Clouds Hill, near Wareham, just two months after leaving military service.
-A dip in the road obstructed his view of two boys on their bicycles; he swerved to avoid them, lost control, and was thrown over the handlebars.
+On 13 May 1935, Lawrence was fatally injured in an accident on his SS100 in Dorset close to his cottage Clouds Hill, near Bovington Camp, just two months after leaving military service.
+A dip in the road obstructed his view of two boys on their bicycles; he swerved to avoid them, lost control and was thrown over the handlebars.
 He died six days later on 19 May 1935, aged 46.
 The location of the crash is marked by a small memorial at the roadside.
 One of the doctors attending him was neurosurgeon Hugh Cairns, who consequently began a long study of the loss of life by motorcycle dispatch riders through head injuries.
 His research led to the use of crash helmets by both military and civilian motorcyclists.

 The Moreton estate borders Bovington Camp, and Lawrence bought Clouds Hill from his cousins, the Frampton family.
-He had been a frequent visitor to their home, Okers Wood House, and had corresponded with Louisa Frampton for years.
+He had been a frequent visitor to their home, Oakers Wood House, and had corresponded with Louisa Frampton for years.
 Lawrence's mother arranged with the Framptons to have his body buried in their family plot in the separate burial ground of St Nicholas' Church, Moreton.
 The coffin was transported on the Frampton estate's bier.
-Mourners included Winston Churchill, E. M. Forster, Lady Astor, and Lawrence's youngest brother Arnold.
-Churchill described him like this: "Lawrence was one of those beings whose pace of life was faster and more intense than what is normal."
+Mourners included Winston Churchill, E. M. Forster, Lady Astor, and Lawrence's youngest brother, Arnold.
+Churchill described him thus: "Lawrence was one of those beings whose pace of life was faster and more intense than what is normal."

+The inquest into Lawrence's death was conducted hurriedly and there was conflicting testimony, particularly in the report of a "black car" which may or may not have been present at the scene of the accident, and the behaviour of the bicycling boys.
+Some have speculated that Lawrence was assassinated but, owing to a lack of supporting evidence, it is generally accepted that his death was an accident.